Adamsky94/Blitz_Bikes/README.md

 <img src="./static/images/wireframes/navigation.png" />

 > There is a uniform navigation bar for all types of users on all pages.
 It contains the page logo on the left and links on the right.
 The links would show up differently for the different types of users.
+For example:
-For example a visitor will not see the "Add review" page before registering and logging in.
+- A visitor will not see the "Add review" page before registering and logging in.

-A registered user will not see the "Register" page logged in as it is irrelevant at this point and they will not be able to modify any other reviews than their own, nor review categories.
-The administrator would have access to all of these.
+- A registered user will not see the "Register" page logged in as it is irrelevant at this point and they will not be able to modify any other reviews than their own, nor review categories.

+- The administrator would have access to all of these.

 On small screen devices the navigation would collapse to a hamburger icon and would load in from the left of the screen upon clicking on it.
 Again, only the appropriate links for certain users.

 ##### Footer